Sheikh Abdullah (Pakistani politician): Early life and education

 He was born on 10 July 1965 in Karachi.

 He has a degree of Bachelor of Arts from Karachi University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-97 KARACHI-IX in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-97 KARACHI-IX in the 2013 Pakistani general election.
 In March 2017, he quit MQM to join Pak Sarzameen Party.
+He was reelected to the 16th Provincial Assembly of Sindh as a candidate of the Muttahida Qaumi Movement – Pakistan from Constituency PS-117 Karachi West-II in the 2024 Pakistani general election.